Prussian Reform Movement: Main leaders

 Schön also took part in editing the Rigaer Denkschrift.
 In 1806 he travelled with a group of civil servants that had gathered around the just-dismissed Hardenberg – the group also included Karl vom Stein zum Altenstein, Friedrich August von Stägemann and Barthold Georg Niebuhr.
-Niebuhr had studied law, philosophy and history at the university of Kiel between 1794 and 1796.
+Niebuhr had studied law, philosophy and history at Kiel University between 1794 and 1796.
 In 1804 he was made head of the Danish national bank.
 His reputation as a financial expert quickly spread to Prussia.
 On 19 June 1806, Niebuhr and his family left for Riga with other civil servants to work with Hardenberg when he was dismissed.
 On 11 December 1809, he was made financial councillor and section chief for state debt.
 In 1810, he edited a note to the king in which he expressed strong doubts on whether a financial plan put in place by Hardenberg could be realised.
 Its tone he employed was so strong that the king disavowed him and so Niebuhr retired from politics.

 The three other civil servants present at Riga – Karl vom Stein zum Altenstein, Wilhelm Anton von Klewitz and Friedrich August von Stägemann – also played important rôles in the reforms.
 Altenstein became high financial councillor in the Generaldirektorium.
 When Stein was dismissed in 1807, Altenstein and the minister of finances Friedrich Ferdinand Alexander zu Dohna-Schlobitten put in place the state reform conceived by Stein.
 In 1810, Klewitz and Theodor von Schön edited the Verordnung über die veränderte Staatsverfassung aller obersten Staatsbehörden (Decree on the new constitution of all the high portfolios of state).
 Other collaborators took part in the reforms, such as Johann Gottfried Frey (chief of police in Königsberg and the real author of the Städteordnung), Friedrich Leopold Reichsfreiherr von Schrötter (who collaborated with Stein on the Städteordnung), Christian Peter Wilhelm Beuth (in Prussian service since 1801, who had collaborated with Hardenberg on the fiscal and industrial laws) and Christian Friedrich Scharnweber (who had some influence on Hardenberg).